esrdapp/omnibridge-ui/README.md

 # Omnibridge

-The OmniBridge [multi-token extension](https://docs.tokenbridge.net/eth-xdai-amb-bridge/multi-token-extension) for the Arbitrary Message Bridge is the simplest way to transfer ANY ERC20/ERC677/ERC827 token to and from the xDai chain.
+The OmniBridge [multi-token extension](https://docs.tokenbridge.net/eth-xdai-amb-bridge/multi-token-extension) for the Arbitrary Message Bridge is the simplest way to transfer ANY ERC20/ERC677/ERC827 token to and from the HPB chain.

+Split into two packages:

+# Dapp (front-end) #
+# Subgraph (sent to local Graph-node) #

 ## Available Scripts